magicmage6/magic_sudoku/README.md

 # Magic Sudoku

-A Sudoku program written with Python.
-It is a starter project to learn Python curses library.
+A Sudoku program written in Python as a starter project to try Python curses library.

 # How to run it